Skip to content

 All scripts are loaded globally during plugin initialization:

-1. ScriptPlugin scans assets/scripts/ for all *_scripts.json files
+1. ScriptPlugin scans the SCRIPTS_DIRECTORY (default: assets/data/scripts/) for all *.json files

 2. All scripts are loaded into a single registry